joehahn/hivemind/README.md

 its bees towards the most productive fields.
 But before we do that, lets pre-program the hivemind to follow 4 different human-generated strategies.
-The most conservative strategy is the 'low' strategy which directs all bees to the lowest one-third of all fields, these fields have low yields and the least noise.
+The most conservative strategy is the 'low' strategy which directs all bees to the lowest one-third of all fields, these fields have low yields, the least noise, and they are unaffected by the weather.
 And there is also the 'middle' strategy which directs bees towards random selections from the middle third of all fields.
 And when the 'high' strategy is used, all bees are sent to the uppermost third of fields;
 these fields are the most productive though they are also the noisiest.
 At each turn we also compute the hive's net_value, which grows as these bees gather pollen from